Understanding Hidden Homeownership Costs Beyond Your Mortgage Payment

 Regular Maintenance Costs

-- HVAC system servicing and filter replacements
+- HVAC servicing and filter replacements

-- Roof inspections and repairs
+- Roof inspections and minor repairs

-- Gutter cleaning and maintenance
+- Gutter cleaning and drainage maintenance

-- Plumbing inspections and minor repairs
+- Plumbing inspections

-- Exterior painting and caulking
+- Exterior maintenance such as painting and sealing

-- Appliance maintenance
+- Appliance servicing

 Utility Expenses